mintty/mintty/wiki/Tips.md

 ## Avoiding escape timeout issues in vim ##

-It's a historical flaw of Unix terminals that the keycode of the escape key, i.e. the escape character, also appears at the start of many other keycodes.
+It’s a historical flaw of Unix terminals that the keycode of the escape key, i.e. the escape character, also appears at the start of many other keycodes.
 This means that on seeing an escape character, an application cannot be sure whether to treat it as an escape key press or whether to expect more characters to complete a longer keycode.

 Therefore they tend to employ a timeout to decide.
 The delay on the escape key can be annoying though, particularly with the mode-dependent cursor above enabled.
 The timeout approach can also fail on slow connections or a heavily loaded machine.

-Mintty's “application escape key mode” can be used to avoid this by switching the escape key to an unambiguous keycode.
+Mintty’s “application escape key mode” can be used to avoid this by switching the escape key to an unambiguous keycode.
 Add the following to _~/.vimrc_ to employ it in vim:

 ```
 let &t_ti.="\e[?7727h"